fbpx

 Cyclists on gravel bikes checking the navigational data for the Trans Dinarica cycle route.

 After creating a virtual plan and then communicating with locals along the route, our team geared up to head into the fieldwork to check every kilometer of the trail.
-We searched the proposed path to make sure the ascents and descents were doable for intermediate cyclists.
-We made sure there were places to sleep and eat on every stage.
-And, we found the most logical course that included the best possible points of interest so travelers could truly experience the heritage of the Western Balkans.
+We searched the proposed bike paths to make sure the ascents and descents were doable for intermediate cyclists.
+We made sure there were places to sleep and eat on every stage, providing essential services for bikepacking travelers.
+And, we found the most logical course that included the best possible points of interest so cyclists could truly experience the heritage of the Western Balkans.
 We ensured that the Trans Dinarica cycling route was not just a bike path, but a journey through the heart of the Balkans, offering an immersive experience in the region’s rich heritage.

-At every point along the way, our crew did what we could to promote the Trans Dinarica … without making the endeavor seem too desperate.
+At every point along the way, the crew did everything they could to promote the Trans Dinarica, believing in its potential to become one of the best cycling routes in Europe … without making the endeavor seem too desperate.
 We believed — and believe — in the route and wanted others to as well.
 We knew it was a good “story” and trusted that the right journalists, editors, and publications would find their way to us.
 What we couldn’t have known was that several of them would list the bike trail as one of 2024’s best experiences.

 First, Lonely Planet put the Trans Dinarica cycling trail on its Best in Travel list.
 Then, Time Out, the Daily Mail, and Outside magazine proclaimed the new bicycle trail one of the year’s most important destinations and adventures.
 Finally, CNN, one the world’s largest news organizations, named the route to its “Where to go in 2024: The best places to visit” list.
 According to the famous media outlet: “Riders can enjoy Albania’s and Croatia’s spectacular coastlines, Kosovo’s national parks, Montenegro’s rugged mountains and lush woodland and sparkling rivers throughout Slovenia, Bosnia and Herzegovina, North Macedonia and Serbia.”

 Which leads us to now, the beginning of 2024: the year of Trans Dinarica.
-In the spring, our crew will head back into the field to finish the route.
-As we do so, we will share our progress and make sure adventurers around the world know how special this region truly is.
-Our most sincere hope is that the route will become a catalyst for sustainable travel and community-based tourism through the Western Balkans.
+In the spring, our crew will head back into the field to finish the bike route.
+As we do so, we will share our progress and make sure adventurers around the world know how special the Balkan region truly is.
+Our most sincere hope is that the Trans Dinarica bike route will become a catalyst for sustainable travel and community-based tourism through the Western Balkans.

-Keep an eye on this space and the Trans Dinarica website for updates, merchandise, and navigation information.
-Send us your thoughts and questions.
-We would love to stay in touch.
+Keep an eye on this space and the Trans Dinarica website for updates, merchandise, GPX files, and navigation information.
+Send us your thoughts and questions at trail@goodplace.si or drop us a DM on our social channels.
+We would love to stay in touch and help you plan your next bicycle adventure.

 Supported by